-- (1) The purpose of these directions is to address the serious public health risk posed to Victoria by Novel Coronavirus 2019 (2019-nCoV). - (2) These directions require everyone who ordinarily resides in the Restricted Area to limit their interactions with others by: - (a) restricting the circumstances in which they may leave the premises where they ordinarily reside and the Restricted Area; and - (b) placing restrictions on gatherings, including prohibiting private gatherings (no visitors to another person's home other than in very limited circumstances). - (3) These directions must be read together with the Directions currently in force. - (4) These directions replace the Stay at Home Directions (Restricted Areas) (No. 11) and provide clarification regarding child-minding and childcare for permitted workers.
+- (1) The purpose of these directions is to address the serious public health risk posed to Victoria by Novel Coronavirus 2019 (2019-nCoV). - (2) These directions require everyone who ordinarily resides in the Restricted Area to limit their interactions with others by: - (a) restricting the circumstances in which they may leave the premises where they ordinarily reside and the Restricted Area; and - (b) placing restrictions on gatherings, including prohibiting private gatherings (no visitors to another person's home other than in very limited circumstances). - (3) These directions must be read together with the Directions currently in force. - (4) These directions replace the Stay at Home Directions (Restricted Areas) (No. 14) and amend the start of the evening curfew, increase the time permitted for exercise and social interaction, and establish a social bubble system of nominee persons and nominated persons.

-These directions may be referred to as the Stay at Home Directions (Restricted Areas) (No. 12).
+These directions may be referred to as the Stay at Home Directions (Restricted Areas) (No. 15).

-The Stay at Home Directions (Restricted Areas) (No. 11) are revoked at 11:59:00 pm on 16 August 2020.
+The Stay at Home Directions (Restricted Areas) (No. 14) are revoked at 11:59:00 pm on 13 September 2020.